-The notion of division of labour is a relatively modern concept and was adopted for better production standards and higher yield.
+The notion of division of labor is a relatively modern concept and adopted for better production standards and higher yield.

-Division of Labour is a tenet under the principle of specialisation of Scientific Management and the gains are many.
+Division of Labour is a tenet under the principle of specialization of Scientific Management and the gains are many.

-Here the work or duty of all workers becomes simplified and perfectly detailed; which helps the workers to follow rules and perform better in an efficient and economical manner.
+Here the work or duty of all workers becomes simplified and perfectly detailed; which helps the workers to follow rules and perform better efficiently and economically.

 8. Always try to avoid conflict and differences between Labour and Management:

-The Scientific Management is influential in creating a beneficial and rewarding involvement of the management and the labour; thus it is influential in forming an affable and appropriate association between the authority and the employees.
+Scientific Management is influential in creating a beneficial and rewarding involvement of the management and the labor; thus it is influential in forming an affable and appropriate association between the authority and the employees.

-Hence the discord and tensions between the labour class and the industrialist class is reduced to a large extent by Scientific Management.
+Hence the discord and tensions between the labor class and the industrialist class reduced to a large extent by Scientific Management.